 Customers Will Trust Your Business

 According to Google, verified businesses are twice as likely to be considered reputable by users.
 In other words, verifying your business means customers are more likely to interact with your business online, which could even lead to better placement for your business in Google local search results.

 There are four ways to verify businesses on Google.
 While most business owners will verify their business by postcard, other options are available depending on the services your business offers.

 The most common verification method is by postcard.
 The address you enter as your business address will be used by Google to send you a small postcard with a verification code on it.
-Once you get your postcard in the mail, log into your Google My Business account, find the “Verify Now” button, and enter the 5-digit verification code to take full control of your listing.
+Once you get your postcard in the mail, log into your Google Business Profile account, find the “Verify Now” button, and enter the 5-digit verification code to take full control of your listing.